-1. Permissible Home Types in Tiny Home Communities.
-What types of "mobile homes" should be permissible in a Tiny Home Community?

-- Recreation Vehicles (RVs) are driven for transportation and do not look like a home.
+- 1. Permissible Home Types in Tiny Home Communities.
+What types of "mobile Homes" should be permissible in a Tiny Home Community? - Recreation Vehicles (RVs) are driven for transportation and do not look like a home.
 The look of a Tiny Home Community with many RVs will inevitably grate on some people's aesthetic sense.
 While it is possible to allow such vehicles in a Tiny Home Community, this approach would only be acceptable if the RVs are located behind fencing.
-The proposed ordinance excludes RVs from Tiny Home Communities. - Park Model RVs.
+The proposed ordinance excludes RVs from Tiny Home Communities.
+The Planning Commission voted to exclude RVs from Tiny Home Communities.

+- Park Model RVs.
 Park Model RVs look like small narrow homes but are on a wheelbase and can be moved from one park to the next.
 Park Model RVs are generally constructed in a manufacturing assembly line and are limited to 9 feet in width (see definitions). - Tiny Homes.
-Tiny homes are customdesigned and built and tend to include more "interesting" architectural details than Park Model RVs.
+Tiny homes are custom designed and built and tend to include more "interesting" architectural details than Park Model RVs.
 The City's Tiny Home Ordinance requires that they look like a house.
-They can also be towed from location to location.
+They can also be towed from location to location. - Small Manufactured Housing.
+These units are towed to one location and taken off their wheelbase and placed on a permanent foundation.
+They are difficult to move from one location to another.
+Small, manufactured housing is currently regulated under our multi-family housing ordinance.
+MJC recommends that manufactured housing be limited to 500 or 600 SF and to 25% of all units in a Tiny